mvesign/design-patterns/DesignPatterns.Creational.Prototype/README.md

 ## When to use

-* When code shouldn’t depend on the concrete classes of objects that needs to be copied.
+* When code shouldnâ€™t depend on the concrete classes of objects that needs to be copied.
 * When reducing the number of subclasses, that only differ in the way they initialize their respective objects, is desired.
 ** Subclasses could have been created in order to create objects with a specific configuration.